SS Henry Steinbrenner: Aftermath

 In the end, 17 men were lost in the tragedy.
 Fingers were pointed at the crew for not using the tarpaulins on the hatches, but in a storm of that magnitude even the tarpaulins may not have been enough to keep the Henry Steinbrenner afloat.
-The loss of the Steinbrenner solidified the move by Great Lakes vessel operators to equip some of their older vessels with watertight single piece hatch covers during rebuilds.
+The loss of the Steinbrenner solidified the move by Great Lakes vessel operators to retrofit some of their older vessels with watertight single piece hatch covers during rebuilds.
 Examples of ships that saw this work included the SS L.E.
 Block, SS Willis B Boyer, and the SS George W. Perkins.

+Norm Bragg, who survived this wreck in Lake Superior, was a watchman on board the SS Daniel J. Morrell when it sank in Lake Huron.
+He helped his crew understand their plight, gave quick advice and said, "It's been good to know you."

+Her wreck was located in 2023, in 750 ft of water.